oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

             ]
 ```

-> The version range `>4.2` is a valid vls but not valid according to the vers specification.
+> The version range `>4.2` is a valid vls but not valid according to the VERS specification.

 ### 6.2.19 CVSS for Fixed Products <a id='cvss-for-fixed-products'></a>